 Arrival to Church

-• Before you “reach out and touch someone”, you may want to ask for their permission.
+• Many of us have not seen each other for a long time!
+But, before you “reach out and touch someone”, you may want to ask for their permission.
 Not everyone will have the same comfort level regarding physical touch (hugs, handshakes, elbow bumps, etc.).
 If someone prefers to keep distanced, be courteous and respect their decision.

 • An appropriate face mask will be REQUIRED upon arrival and worn over the nose and mouth while you are in the building.
 Please leave neck gators, face shields (unless you wear a mask underneath), and masks with exhalation valves at home.
 The church will provide you and/or your child with an appropriate, disposable mask if you do not have one.
 Children 10 and under will not be required to wear a mask.

 • A greeter will take the names and phone numbers of everyone in your party.
 You will have your temperature checked, and be asked COVID-19 health screening questions.
 Please sanitize your hands using the touch-less sanitizer stands at each entrance.

 • Pick up a contained set of worship elements (juice and wafer) if you wish to partake in communion (first Sunday of the month only).

 • An usher will greet you at the top of the stairs and give you a bulletin.
 You may take your name badge from the board if you want, and a set of headphones if you need them.